amandamcg/magpie-wreathes/about.md

 ### About Maggie

 Maggie Stephens makes joyful things.
 She lives in Austin, Texas.
+Contact her at maggie at maggiestephens dot com.